5 months, May – September 2018

 Exhibition Design, Icon Design, Website UX Design, Wood Frame Construction, Task flow creation

-I partnered with five teammates to create an experience for visitors at the Seattle Design Festival, with the theme for this year being “Trust”.
+I partnered with five teammates to create an experience for visitors at the Seattle Design Festival, with the theme for 2018 year being “Trust”.
 The focus of our installation is to ask participants about how they see and present themselves to others in the workplace.
 It also questions whether or not these are aspects people are ready to share in the larger Seattle community.

 Our team conducted two in person interviews with people who were in the workforce.
 We wanted to explore how trust plays a role in the workplace environment, and how personal and private identities could alter how coworkers interact with one another.
 We also conducted two online surveys to gain a broader sense of how people interpret identity expression in the workplace.
 Additionally, we visited some museums in Seattle to take notes on and observe how children and adults interacted with exhibitions.